-Black Beans: drain and rinse before adding to the filling.
+Black Beans: drain and rinse before adding to filling.

-Gluten Free taco seasoning: I like to use homemade taco seasoning.
+Gluten free taco seasoning: I like to use homemade taco seasoning.
 It's easy to make and tastes SO good!
-You can use store bought if you prefer, but if gluten is an issue for you, be sure to select a brand that is gluten free (many are not).
+You can also use store bought.
+However, if gluten is an issue for you, be sure to select a brand that is marked gluten free (many are not).

 Cheese: cheddar or a Mexican blend!

 Optional: serve with all of your favorite taco toppings like sour cream, poblano sauce, Baja sauce, salsa, hot sauce, a splash of lime juice, diced red onion, homemade guacamole, avocado slices, chopped cilantro and more!

 How To Make Beef Taco Stuffed Peppers

 Keep scrolling for the full recipe.
 We'll start here with a quick overview!

 - Place a large pot of hot, salted water on the stovetop and turn heat to high.
 Cut peppers in half, place them in the hot water and boil for about 10 minutes.

 - Brown hamburger meat in a large skillet over medium heat.
 Add onions and allow the two ingredients to cook together for 5-10 minutes.
 Then add canned diced tomatoes (with juices), uncooked instant rice, black beans, corn and gluten free taco seasoning.
 Mix well!